 Would that be enough to inspire NYers to become Wegmaniacs?
 Maybe.
 There is one thing that Wegmans can do that would undoubtedly make them urban legends.
 End the era of two types of grocery runs and plant stores throughout the city that capture the magic of Wegmans in a much smaller format.
 They undoubtedly have mountains of data and the technology is here to help grocers figure out which products shoppers at each location love the most.

 I picture a small store where Wegmans has expertly culled their massive assortment so that locals can almost always find what they need during an Easy Run.
-Shoppers who need to make a Thanksgiving or dinner party scale run can order for delivery or BOPIS at their local mini Wegmans, aided by reinforcements from a larger mothership Wegmans like the Brooklyn Navy Yard location.
+Shoppers who need to make a Thanksgiving or dinner party scale run can order for delivery or BOPIS at their local mini Wegmans, supplemented by reinforcements from a larger mothership Wegmans like the Brooklyn Navy Yard location.

 This is a largely selfish vision which, if fulfilled, would make life far easier for me.
 Ultimately if Wegmans follows the same blueprint laid out by other invaders, they’ll be A-okay.
 But it would be much more fun to see them swing for the fences and become the toast of the town.